heptarch/heptarch.github.io/drafts/demon.md

  and mounts the back of the armchair like a lectern.
 "According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—with a chain and anklet graven with the tetragrammaton, and bade him construct the great temple.
- Once complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
+ Once it was finished, Solomon removed the bindings to see a further demonstration of the demon's powers.
 Ashmedai flung him a thousand miles away and usurped him as king!
 Curiosity is a right begoo.

 "But
- the Rabbis recognized him from some impoverished token of his kingship.
+ the Rabbis recognized Solomon from some impoverished token of his kingship and restored him.
 As for Ashmedai, accounts differ.
-The <i>Midrash HaGadol</i> tells us that his spirit fled into the air on Solomon's return.
+The <i>Midrash HaGadol</i> tells us that his spirit fled into the air.
 Perhaps he tired of the caper and longed for adventure...
-In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and cast into the sea."
+In Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and cast into the sea.
+A bit like the Ashen House!"
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"